Recognition (family law): Germany

 The legal framework for the recognition of paternity is defined in section 1594 of the German Civil Code.

 A child has in certain circumstances (initially) no legal father.
 This is always the case where no legal presumption of paternity exists, for example if at the time of birth the mother is unmarried or divorced or the marriage is legally annulled, or if the husband is deceased more than 300 days before the child's birth.
 The same applies to a child whose origin is unclear (a foundling) or if the previous paternity in the context of paternity fraud was excluded.

-In these cases, an recognition of paternity by a man together with the consent of the child's mother results in the legal paternity of the child.
+In these cases, a recognition of paternity by a man together with the consent of the child's mother results in the legal paternity of the child.
 Whether the recogniser is also the biological father of the child is irrelevant; the legislature intended to create with the process of the recognition of paternity the possibility for legal paternity for men that fill an actual father role ("social father"), in the absence of a biological father (for example in blended families).
 The act of recognition is not an assertion by a man that he is in fact the biological father of the child.